KxSystems/docs/docs/wp/permissions/index.md

 While the approach outlined in this paper solely used q code to implement a permissioning system, there is scope to extend this to incorporate external protocols such as LDAP, Kerberos or Single Sign-On, allowing kdb+ to be fully integrated with a firm’s authentication infrastructure.
 One should also consider out-of-the-box solutions like [Kx Control](../../devtools.md#kx-control) which, as well as handling permissioning, also delivers a well-defined framework for process workflow, scheduling, audit trails and system alerts.

-## :fontawesome-solid-user: Author
+## Author

-Tom Martin is a financial engineer who has developed data-management systems for some of the world’s leading financial institutions.
+**Tom Martin** is a financial engineer who has developed data-management systems for some of the world’s leading financial institutions.
 Tom is currently based in London, where he maintains a firm-wide risk database at a top-tier investment bank.